cloudant-labs/hind-cite/projectNotes.md

     * Content - add content for cloudant, api, etc.
     * Blog post - write
     * Console.log - use wrapper so no errros if no console.
+    * HTML snapshots!

 * P2
     * MC: unfound id - give visual info telling 'id not found'
+    * Data cleanup
+        * Charts with 0 comments
+        * Horiz lines on points charts
+        * Back angles on rank charts (all three - look at list - by points all time)

 * P3
     * NVD3 - submit pull request